 Family Caregiver Support Program information and referrals are provided by the ADRC.
 Intake is provided by case managers at contracted community partners.
 Case managers meet with family caregivers to address family caregiver needs identified by Options Counseling tools.
 For family caregivers needing financial assistance a family caregiver intake form is completed.
 One-on-one caregiver assistance is provided through contracts with four district centers and four Enhancing Equity partners.
 Enhancing Equity partners ensure that caregivers are served by trusted organizations in culturally specific or culturally responsive approaches.
 Relatives raising children are connected to existing training in the community through case managers and the FCSP coordinator.
 The annual one-day Grandparent Retreat is offered to relatives raising children and is coordinated by the County Family Caregiver Support Program and community agencies serving families.

 Family caregivers needing financial assistance can complete a family caregiver intake form following the federally outlined screening elements including living in a rural situation-census tract and caring for a person with Alzheimer’s or another dementia.
 FCSP grants pay for counseling, respite, and supplemental services for eligible caregivers—including older relatives raising children 18 and younger.
 ADVSD and community partners provide training and support groups to family caregivers.
-Older relatives raising children can access financial assistance, training opportunities, support groups and referrals to out-of-schooltime activities for their children.
+Older relatives raising children can access financial assistance, training opportunities, support groups and referrals to out-of-school xtime activities for their children.
 Outreach is done through community, school, and government agencies in contact with older relatives raising children.

 ADVSD funds relief services to unpaid family members, friends, neighbors, or domestic partners caring for someone 60 or older or for a person of any age with Alzheimer’s or another dementia.
 Funds can be used for respite services and supports from homecare agencies, adult day care centers, facilities that provide overnight respite, and goods and services such as, mobility aids, durable medical equipment, medical alert systems, home modifications, and incontinence supplies.
 Up to $300 for counseling, respite, durable medical equipment, or other items supporting the caregiver is available to all unpaid family caregivers caring for an elder once each program year.
 The Family Caregiver Support Program can provide Options counseling so family caregivers can determine the best path forward for someone in their care.
 Detailed information about the FCSP is available from the ADRC or at https://multco.us/ads/grants-family-caregivers.